Our Values & Goals

 I. GUARANTEEING THE HIGHEST QUALITY

-one of the most important lieder singers in the world.
-For us, his trust in our work is a great honor and at the same time a great mission.
-That’s why we engage the leading
+Musical and artistic quality is non-negotiable for us.
+The name of our patron Christian Gerhaher, one of the most important lieder singers in the world, also stands for this claim.
+For us, his trust in our work is both a great honor and a great mission.
+That is why we engage the leading young musicians in Europe, who otherwise perform at houses such as the Bavarian State Opera, the Vienna State Opera or the English National Opera in London.

 II.
 CREATING INTERDISCIPLINARY WORKS